dvtate/postfix-haskell/planning/brainstorm/Closures.md

 };
 ```

-## Situations in which Runtime Closures are needed:
+## List A - Situations in which Runtime Closures are needed:
 - Reading + Writing closure to memory
 - Closure result of runtime branch expr
 - Result of recursive macro